spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-query.md

 #### Filtering by store

-The *Filter by store* feature is a background capability that enables filtering content according to the request’s store.
+The *Filter by store* feature is a background capability that enables filtering content according to the request's store.
-To filter content according to the request’s store, use `\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\StoreQueryExpanderPlugin`.
+To filter content according to the request's store, use `\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\StoreQueryExpanderPlugin`.

 #### Filtering by locale

-The *Filter by locale* feature is a background capability that enables filtering content according to the request’s locale.
+The *Filter by locale* feature is a background capability that enables filtering content according to the request's locale.
-To filter content according to the request’s store, use `\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\LocalizedQueryExpanderPlugin`.
+To filter content according to the request's store, use `\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\LocalizedQueryExpanderPlugin`.

 #### Filtering by "is active" flag